Deacons for Defense and Justice: Role

 The Deacons had close relationships with other civil rights groups that practiced non-violence.
 Such support by the Deacons enabled the NAACP and CORE to maintain their desired parameters of non-violence.

 The Deacons provided protection for CORE leader, James Farmer in 1965.
 Farmer arrived in Bogalusa in order to aid in desegregation and required the protection of the Deacons.
 They ensured his safety from the time he arrived at the New Orleans airport and provided security while Farmer spoke and marched at desegregation events.

 The Deacons attracted media attention for their protection of Charles Evers' desegregation campaign in Natchez, Mississippi.
 Attention was given to them because, unlike similar groups that had come before, the Deacons did not hide their names from the media.
 This coupled with their use of armed self-defense, and modest beginnings, made them heroes to harassed black communities.

 After the successful integration of the Jonesboro Public Library, the Ku Klux Klan burned crosses in response.
 The Deacons wrote leaflets threatening to kill anyone who burned a cross.
 The leaflets were distributed into the homes of white people by their black house workers.
 The cross-burnings stopped in response.

 On July 8, 1965, at a nonviolent march on city hall, hundreds of whites gathered to throw rocks at the assembled protesters.
 The white antagonists surrounded the protesters.
 A twenty-one year old insurance salesman and Air Force veteran named Henry Austin confronted the mob and fired a warning shot.
 He then shot an advancing attacker three times in the chest.
 After the shooting the mob dispersed.
 Both Austin and the attacker survived the encounter.

 In Bogalusa, the Deacons worked with CORE on their campaigns.
 When the local police and Ku Klux Klan joined forces to attempt to harass two white CORE members and drive them out of town, the Deacons intervened on behalf of the white volunteers, protecting them from the police.
-The Deacons stood guard outside CORE headquarters and patrolled the Foundational Black American community.
+The Deacons stood guard outside CORE headquarters and patrolled the black community.
 The Deacons would protect both white and black activists as they canvassed looking for voters.
 They would also transport civil rights workers into and out of Bogalusa.
 There were by-laws that each member had to uphold.
 Sims was very clear about the roles of the Deacons: they were to act in self-defense only.

 The Deacons were instrumental in other campaigns led by the Civil Rights Movement.
 Activist James Meredith organized the June 1966 March Against Fear, to go from Memphis, Tennessee to Jackson, Mississippi.
 He wanted a low-key affair but was shot and wounded early in the march.
 Other major civil rights leaders and organizations recruited hundreds and then thousands of marchers in order to continue Meredith's effort.